Neurofunctional Acupuncture: Lower Extremity Treatment Strategies

-Seminar Event Info: Neurofunctional Acupuncture – treating musculoskeletal pain and dysfunction with contemporary acupuncture
+Seminar Event Info: Neurofunctional Acupuncture: Lower Extremity Treatment Strategies (treating musculoskeletal pain and dysfunction with contemporary acupuncture)

 Discounted seminar fees are provided for participants who register for both seminar weekends at the same time.

-Note: All seminar fees will be donated to a grass roots humanitarian outreach initiative that provides free, high quality healthcare to populations in need around the world.
+Note: All seminar fees will be donated to Global Healthworks Foundation, a humanitarian aid initiative that provides free, high quality healthcare to populations in need around the world.

-CEU's – Participants will be granted 14 NCCAOM PDA's for each weekend workshop.
+CEU's: Participants will be granted 14 NCCAOM PDA's and/or 14 CAB CE’s for each weekend workshop.

 Back by popular demand!
 Don't miss this exciting opportunity for practical, hands-on study with a highly respected and engaging instructor – Dan Wunderlich!

 This workshop series provides treatment strategies for using acupuncture to improve function of the musculoskeletal and nervous systems based on a contemporary understanding of neuroanatomy and physiology.

 For many practitioners the “miracle” treatment remains elusive; the “one-shot” treatment, just a story.
 Now, back by popular demand in New York, the Neurofunctional Acupuncture approach for the treatment of musculoskeletal disorders is being taught by Dan Wunderlich, LAc.

 Dan is part of an elite team of instructors contracted by the U.S. Military to train battlefield doctors in this EFFICIENT and EFFECTIVE method -- these doctors were awestruck by the immediate results delivered by Dan and his fellow instructors using this modern approach to acupuncture.